-If you bought health insurance through a government-sponsored marketplace, you may receive a tax credit to help pay your health insurance premiums.
+If you purchase health insurance through a government-sponsored marketplace, you may receive a tax credit to help pay your health insurance premiums.

 However, because the credit is directly sent to your insurance company to offset your premiums, you never see the cash.

 For that reason, it can be easy to forget about the credit amount received.
 If nothing in your financial or family situation changed during the year that may be okay.

 But, if things didn’t stay the same, the credit amount you previously qualified for might be different.

 Tax refunds can be affected.